Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations

-The FashionIQ dataset \cite{wu2021fashion} is a language-based interactive fashion retrieval dataset with $77,684$ images across three categories: Dresses, Tops\&Tees, and Shirts.
+\item[$\bullet$] The Shoes dataset\!~\citep{berg2010automatic} is originally crawled from $like.com$ for attribute discovery.
+It is then annotated in the form of a triplet for dialog-based interactive retrieval.
+We follow VAL\!~\citep{chen2020image} to use $10,000$ training samples and $4,658$ evaluation samples. \item[$\bullet$] The FashionIQ dataset \!~\citep{wu2021fashion} is a language-based interactive fashion retrieval dataset with $77,684$ images across three categories: Dresses, Tops\&Tees, and Shirts.
 It includes $18,000$ triplets from $46,609$ training images, each containing a reference image, a target image, and two descriptive natural language captions.
-The evaluation procedure follows VAL \cite{chen2020image} and CoSMo \cite{lee2021cosmo} for a fair comparison.

-The Fashion200k dataset \cite{han2017automatic} contains over $200k$ fashion images from various websites and is for attribute-based product retrieval.
-With descriptive attributes for each product, $172k$ images are used for training and $33,480$ test queries for evaluation, following VAL and CoSMo methods.
-Attributes generate relative descriptions using an online-processing pattern.
-As shown in Figure~\ref{fig:intro}, we observe that Fahsion200k also meets the triplet ambiguity problem.
+The evaluation procedure follows VAL \!~\citep{chen2020image} and CoSMo\!~\citep{lee2021cosmo}. \item[$\bullet$] The Fashion200k dataset\!~\citep{han2017automatic} contains over $200k$ fashion images from various websites and is for attribute-based product retrieval.
+With descriptive attributes for each product, $172$k images are used for training and $33,480$ test queries for evaluation, following VAL and CoSMo methods.
+The relative descriptions are generated from attributes using an online-processing pattern. \end{itemize}